Stochastic Causal Programming for Bounding Treatment Effects: Experiments

 \section{Experiments}

-Since ground truth causal effects must be known to properly evaluate the validity of our bounds, we primarily make use of simulated datasets.
-All experiments in the main paper are in a partially identifiable setting.
-As a sanity check, we show experiments for identifiable settings as well as for other datasets and constraint formulations in \cref{app:more-experiments}.
+Since ground truth causal effects must be known to properly evaluate the validity of our bounds, we make use of synthetic and semi-synthetic datasets.
+We show experiments for identifiable settings as well as for other datasets and constraint formulations in \cref{app:more-experiments}.
+All plots for our method are using the clustered formulation (\cref{sec:method}) unless specified otherwise.\footnote{Code for the experiments is available at \url{https://github.com/kirtanp/SCP_bounds}}